ros2/ros2_documentation/source/Tutorials/Composition.rst

 .. code-block:: bash

    $ ros2 component load /ComponentManager composition composition::Talker
-   1 /talker
+   Loaded component 1 into '/ComponentManager' container node as '/talker'
    $ ros2 component load /ComponentManager composition composition::Listener
-   2 /listener
+   Loaded component 2 into '/ComponentManager' container node as '/listener'

 Use the unique ID to unload the node from the component container.

 .. code-block:: bash

    $ ros2 component unload /ComponentManager 1 2
-   Unloaded component 1 from /ComponentManager container Unloaded component 2 from /ComponentManager container
+   Unloaded component 1 from '/ComponentManager' container Unloaded component 2 from '/ComponentManager' container

 In the first shell, verify that the repeated messages from talker and listener have stopped.